Blog

 Purple featured image with white text reading 'I Want Friends' and 'Can't Handle Small Talk' - autistic adult social exhaustion

-I Want Friends But Small Talk Drains Me (Autistic burnout)
+I Want Friends.
+But 90 Minutes of Small Talk Costs Me 48 Hours.

 See Full Post